arvinzzq/zz1211.github.io/README.md

 npm run render
 ```

-re-fetch list of issue and re-render template to index
+re-build code and re-fetch list of issue and re-render template to index
 ```
 npm run publish
 ```